 If your concrete slab emits too much moisture your floors might swell and buckle and/or develop mold and fungus and eventually start to deteriorate.

-Before you install any kind of floor, you will want ensure that the slab is sealed – make sure that either A) the glue you are using to lay your flooring comes with a vapor moisture barrier mixed into it () or B) to first install a vapor barrier over the slab.
+Before you install any kind of floor, you will want to ensure that the slab is sealed – make sure that either A) the glue you are using to lay your flooring comes with a vapor moisture barrier mixed into it () or B) to first install a vapor barrier over the slab.
 This barrier may be a roll-down plastic or, or paint-on coatings.
 The type of flooring you choose will determine which vapor barrier you will want to utilize.

 No matter how soundly constructed basements are, they are still prone to flooding.
 That’s simply the nature of having a space built below the ground.
 If your basement has flooding issues you should really address them as best you can before renovating your space and spending the money on new flooring.
-Consider keeping water away from your basement through proper site grading, a solid drainage system and a sump pump.
+Consider keeping water away from your basement through proper site grading, a solid drainage system, and a sump pump.

 An Uneven Surface

 Before installing any floor in your basement, check to make sure your concrete slab is even.
 If it’s not, you can use a self-leveling cement to create an even subfloor.
-Be sure you follow the manufacturer’s directions very carefully because it’s important you prepare your concrete slab correctly and apply the right bonding agent.
+Be sure you follow the manufacturer’s directions very carefully because you must prepare your concrete slab correctly and apply the right bonding agent.